qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/application/simulator.rst

 The Simulator needs the following external resources to run:

 * Java Runtime Environment: Version 1.6 is known to work
-* `Selenium Server (Standalone) and Selenium for Java (Selenium Java bindings) <http://code.google.com/p/selenium/downloads/list>`_: **Version 1.0.3 is recommended.** Version 2.0b3 has problems using Internet Explorer as a test browser.
+* `Selenium RC <http://code.google.com/p/selenium/downloads/detail?name=selenium-remote-control-1.0.3.zip&can=2&q=>`_: **Version 1.0.3 is recommended.** Version 2.0b3 has problems using Internet Explorer as a test browser.
 * `Mozilla Rhino <http://www.mozilla.org/rhino/download.html>`_: Version 1.7R1 or later.

-The Selenium Client Driver (selenium-java-<version>.jar) and Rhino (js.jar) archives must be located on the same machine as the application to be tested.
+The Selenium Client Driver (selenium-java-client-driver.jar) and Rhino (js.jar) archives must be located on the same machine as the application to be tested.

-The Selenium Server (selenium-server-standalone-<version>.jar) can optionally run on a physically separate host (see the Selenium RC documentation for details).
+The Selenium Server (selenium-server.jar) can optionally run on a physically separate host (see the Selenium RC documentation for details).
 The qooxdoo user extensions must be located on the same machine as the server (see below).

 Generator Configuration